davharris/davharris.github.com/index.md

 # David J. Harris' home page

 I'm a fifth-year graduate student in the Population Biology Graduate Group at UC Davis.
 I build statistical models to try to learn why species live where they do and which species can coexist.
 These models should be of interest to ecologists across a range of subdisciplines, from basic ecologists interested in understanding environmental filtering and species interactions, to applied ecologists interested in making predictions about the future ranges of species in novel environments.
-An early version of this shared work won the Ecological Society of America’s 2012 E. C. Pielou award for best statistical presentation by a student.
+An early version of this work shared the Ecological Society of America’s 2012 E. C. Pielou award for best statistical presentation by a student.

 ## My CV as a PDF